-Note that bank fraud is different than the federal crime of bank robbery in Nevada, which involves a physical taking and carrying away.
+Note that bank fraud is different than bank robbery, which involves a physical taking and carrying away.
 Bank fraud may be conducted without ever going into a bank and with no violence.
 This is why bank fraud is called a “white-collar crime.”

 Fraudulent artifice or scheme

 Bank fraud laws are not meant to punish people who make honest mistakes or do not deliberately set out to swindle anybody.
 Only when the prosecution proves to the court that the defendant knowingly defrauded the bank can the court hand down a conviction.

-Note that a person does not need to have succeeded in defrauding a bank in order to be prosecuted for bank fraud.
+Note that you do not need to have succeeded in defrauding a bank in order to be prosecuted for bank fraud.
 Merely attempting to carry out bank fraud is sufficient to sustain a conviction in Nevada.